G7 leaders sign plastics pledge

 The document calls for working with industry to make all plastics reusable, recyclable, or recoverable by 2030.
 Additionally, the leaders want to recycle or reuse 55% of plastic packaging by 2030 and recover all plastics by 2040.
 They also want to significantly reduce single-use plastics.

-Additionally, Canadian Prime Minister Justin Trudeau pledged $100 million towards marine litter and plastic pollution.
+Additionally, Canadian Prime Minister Justin Trudeau pledged $100 million toward reducing marine litter and plastic pollution.

-The Ocean Conservancy, an environmental group known for collaborating with industry, says the G7 leaders demonstrated a “new level of leadership” by signing the charter.
+Ocean Conservancy, an environmental group that has collaborated with industry, says the G7 leaders demonstrated a “new level of leadership” by signing the charter.

-Greenpeace, another environmental group, says the charter doesn’t go far enough.
-“While the leadership to outline a common blueprint is good news, voluntary charters focused on recycling and repurposing will not solve the problem at the source,” says Greenpeace International executive director Jennifer Morgan.
+The environmental group Greenpeace says the charter doesn’t go far enough.
+“Voluntary charters focused on recycling and repurposing will not solve the problem at the source,” Greenpeace International Executive Director Jennifer Morgan said in a statement.
 “Governments must move beyond voluntary agreements to legislate binding reduction targets and bans on single-use plastics.”

 “While plastic products provide countless health, safety, lifestyle, and sustainability benefits, those benefits cannot be fully realized unless we take swift and aggressive actions to ... dramatically increase rates of reuse, recycling, and recovery,” Dooley says.